tech-district2-studio/strapi-v5-plugin-populate-deep/README.md

 This plugin is a fork of the original work by [Barelydead](https://github.com/Barelydead/) and can be found in the original [repository](https://github.com/Barelydead/strapi-plugin-populate-deep).

 The original idea for getting the populate structure was created by [tomnovotny7](https://github.com/tomnovotny7) and can be found in [this](https://github.com/strapi/strapi/issues/11836) github thread

+Thank you to [tooonuch](https://github.com/tooonuch) for fixing the dynamic zone population issue.
+He resolved a problem where components with the same attribute name were not populated correctly by using the `on` property.
+This improvement helps ensure proper population for all components.

 We appreciate and acknowledge all contributions made by the open-source community to the original project.